carpentries-incubator/machine-learning-novice-python/_episodes/02-learning.md

 ![Mean squared error](../fig/mean_squared_error.png){: width="600px"}

 As we can see, our loss rapidly increases as predictions ($$\hat{y}$$) move away from the true values ($y$).
-This can mean that outliers can have a strong influence on our model fit.
+The result is that outliers have a strong influence on our model fit.

 ## Optimisation

-In machine learning, there is typically a training step where an algorithm such as gradient descent is used to find the optimal set of model parameters (i.e. those parameters that give the minimum possible error).
-This is the essence of machine learning.
+In machine learning, there is typically a training step where an algorithm is used to find the optimal set of model parameters (i.e. those parameters that give the minimum possible error).
+This is the essence of machine learning!

+There are many approaches to optimisation.
+[Gradient descent](https://en.wikipedia.org/wiki/Gradient_descent) is a popular approach.
+In gradient descent we take steps in the opposite direction of the gradient of a function, seeking the lowest point (i.e. the lowest error).

+In supervised learning, we seek an optimal set of parameters that minimise the error for our known prediction targets.
+In unsupervised learning, we seek an optimal set of clusters or separation of data points.

+> ## Exercise
+> A) What does a loss function quantify?
+> B) What is an example of a loss function?
+> C) What are some other names used for loss functions?
+> D) What is happening when a model is trained?
+>
+> > ## Solution
+> > A) A loss function quantifies the goodness of fit of a model (i.e. how closely its predictions match the known targets).
+> > B) One example of a loss function is mean squared error (M.S.E.).
+> > C) Objective function, error function, and cost function.
+> > D) When a model is trained, we are attempting to find the optimal model parameters in process known as "optimisation".
+> {: .solution}
+{: .challenge}

+Now that we've touched on how machines learn, we'll tackle the problem of predicting the outcome of patients admitted to intensive care units in hospitals across the United States.

 {% include links.md %}